Skip to Content

 Key Points:

-• Arte Museum Las Vegas is a collection of exhibits & visuals that aim to unite the digital world with nature.
+• Arte Museum Las Vegas is a collection of exhibits & visuals that unite the digital world with nature.

-• While I found some visuals to be compelling, many were underwhelming.
+• While many visuals were compelling, others were underwhelming.

-• I didn’t think there was enough “Meat on the bone” to justify the $45 I paid.
+• I didn’t think there was enough “Meat on the bone” to justify the $60 I price.

-I stumbled across the Arte Museum while en route to the neighboring Museum of Illusions, which both call the mall between Cosmopolitan and Crystals home.
+I stumbled across the Arte Museum while en route to the neighboring Museum of Illusions, which both call the mall between The Cosmopolitan and The Shops at Crystals home.

 I’m pretty plugged into the Las Vegas entertainment scene and pride myself on doing almost everything, so it surprised me to find an attraction that I had never heard of.